Your life – Your choices

 If you’re eligible for support services, you will have your needs assessed by a social worker or care manager.
 An individual budget will then be identified based on your needs.
 You’ll be supported to identify your own skills and resources, and will work with everyone involved to look at different ways to improve your life.

 A support plan will outline the actions to achieve the desired outcomes using the resources identified and the individual budget.

-Our Self-directed support leaflet, finance information pack and newsletter contain more information about Self-directed support and financial support for social work services.
+Our Self-directed support leaflet (pdf 586KB) contains more information about SDS support and financial support for social work services.

 Cornerstone SDS is an impartial advisory service.
 They provide support accessing advice and information on Self-directed support, support planning and direct payments for people in Aberdeenshire.
 The Cornerstone SDS office for Aberdeenshire is based at 25 High Street, Inverurie, AB51 5NB.
 Telephone number: 01467 530520.

 More information is also available on the Scottish Government's Self-directed Support website.